About Threaded Programming

 To configure a run loop, all you have to do is launch your thread, get a reference to the run loop object, install your event handlers, and tell the run loop to run.
-The infrastructure provided by both Cocoa and Carbon handles the configuration of the main thread’s run loop for you automatically.
+The infrastructure provided by OS X handles the configuration of the main thread’s run loop for you automatically.
 If you plan to create long-lived secondary threads, however, you must configure the run loop for those threads yourself.

 Details about run loops and examples of how to use them are provided in “Run Loops.”

 One of the hazards of threaded programming is resource contention among multiple threads.
 If multiple threads try to use or modify the same resource at the same time, problems can occur.
 One way to alleviate the problem is to eliminate the shared resource altogether and make sure each thread has its own distinct set of resources on which to operate.
 When maintaining completely separate resources is not an option though, you may have to synchronize access to the resource using locks, conditions, atomic operations, and other techniques.